yesh0/OOP_QA/Lecture-1.md

 - Use quotation marks (`""`) to embrace the whole message.
 For example, to input 'Hello World' as one argument, put `"Hello World"` in the command-line, or input a slash sign '`\`' before the space (`Hello\ World`):
   - `a.exe "Hello World"`
   - `a.exe Hello\ World`
+- One may also use single quotation marks (`''`), for example, `'Hello World'`.
+This has subtle differences with double quotation marks.

 #### 4. What is the meaning of argc and argv?
 What are their data types?
 If the command “a.exe 1 2 3” is executed in the terminal (终端), what are the values of argc and argv?

 - `argc`: the number of arguments obtained from the terminal.
 The data type of `argc` is `int`.
 - `argv`: the arguments obtained from the terminal.
 The data type of `argv` is `char**`, i.e., an array of `char*`.
 - When "`a.exe 1 2 3`" is executed in the terminal, `argc = 4`, and `argv = {"a.exe", "1", "2", "3"}`
+  - Actually, `argv` is `{"a.exe", "1", "2", "3", NULL}, where `NULL` marks the end of the array.

 ## Translation（翻译）from source code（源代码）to binary executable（二进制可执行文件）

 #### 5. Please explain how interpreters（解释器）and compilers（编译器）work.
 What are the typical programming languages (典型编程语言) for each of the two translation methods?
 Please list the advantages and disadvantages of interpreters vs. compilers.

-- Interpreters translate the code line-by-line while executing the program.
+- Interpreters translate the code statement-by-statement while executing the program.
 So, in general, interpreters run programs slower than compilers.
-The most common examples of interpreted languages are Python and java.
+The most common examples of interpreted languages are Python and Java[^1].
 - Advantages: programs can be easily transplanted (移植) to other platforms (平台), because the execution of the program only relies on the interpreters.
 - Disadvantage: run slower than compiled program.
 They also use more memory.
 - Compilers compile the program into machine code, which is saved as a binary file (二进制文件).
 Then the machine code runs directly on the operating system (操作系统).
 This makes running compilers faster than running interpreters.
 The most common examples of compiled languages are C and C++.
 - Advantages: faster than interpreters.
 The compiler can also perform code optimization during the compiling process.
 - Disadvantage: For different platforms, the source code needs to be recompiled (重新编译).

+[^1]: Note that Java may be a common example but never a typical one, since Java source codes are first compiled into `byte-code`, which is then interpreted by the Java Virtual Machine (JVM).
+JVMs nowadays commonly use a technique called Just-In-Time (JIT) that further compiles the `byte-code` into machine code on need.
+And one might say it is both interpreted and compiled.

 #### 6. The g++ compiler is universally used in both commercial and scientific research projects.
 So you are supposed to know how to use g++ to compile C++ source files into the binary file.
 State the basic usage (基本用法) on how to compile a source file.
 List useful compiling options (编译选项) as many as possible, and explain why and when do we need these options.